Minions Paradise

-Minions Paradise was a mobile game based on characters appearing in the computer-animated comedy film franchise Despicable Me.
-The game was developed by Electronic Arts in partnership with Illumination Entertainment and Universal Partnerships & Licensing.
+Minions Paradise was a mobile game based on characters appearing in the animated family comedy film franchise Despicable Me.
+The game was developed by Electronic Arts in partnership with Illumination and Universal Partnerships & Licensing.
 It was given a soft launch on April 21, 2015 and was later given an official release on October 13 of the same year worldwide on Android and iOS.

-The game was retired on May 22, 2017 and removed from the store (for non-players); players could still play the game until the retiring date, but the in-app purchases in the game were disabled.
+The game was shut down on May 22, 2017 and removed from the store (for non-players); players could continue playing the game until the shutdown, but in-app purchases were disabled.
+After that the game servers went permanently offline, becoming unplayable.

 Synopsis

 The game follows the Minions as they go on vacation on a cruise ship.
 Things quickly go wrong after some of Phil's antics result in the ship sinking, leaving the Minions in the water and him on a deserted island.
 This causes them to get angry at him so he must try to make it up to them by turning the island into a perfect vacation spot.